 The administrators, teachers, and board members of Grace Montessori School have joined together to develop a plan for best practices to ensure the health and safety of all our students and staff.
 As a team, we are planning and preparing based on the newest guidelines provided by the CDC and the Department of Health for schools and daycare centers and by the guidelines published by the Episcopal Diocese of Bethlehem, which governs the school, for keeping communities safe.

 Since knowledge and understandings are changing every day, these guidelines might change with time.
 We will keep you updated with any changes that may be required in the future.
-Please read our plan carefully as some information is different from the summer camp contracts you have received.
+Please read our plan carefully as some information has been updated.

 Topics addressed in this plan include: